 Twi Translator

-Twi is the most widely spoken language of Ghana, part of the Akan language family with around nine million native speakers.
-This twi language translator works both ways, converting English into Twi and Twi back into English.
+Twi is one of the most widely spoken languages of Ghana and belongs to the Akan language family.
+This Twi translator works in both directions, so you can turn English into Twi or decode Twi back into plain English.

 - Type or paste your English text into the left box